 Large Grants Programme from Prior Years

-2016: Paristamen awards £20,000 grant for project to engage with Christian Perspectives on Death and Dying
+2016: Christian Perspectives on Death and Dying

 The project is providing opportunities for Christians from a wide range of backgrounds and different churches to explore issues around death and dying, following the requirements stated in our invitation to bid (see link below).
-The project will be led by Prof Jenny Kitzinger (Professor of Communications Research) at Cardiff University together with Julie Latchem MSc, BSc, MCSP as Project Co-ordinator.
+The project is led by Prof Jenny Kitzinger (Professor of Communications Research) at Cardiff University together with Julie Latchem MSc, BSc, MCSP as Project Co-ordinator.

 Six conferences took place around various locations in England and Wales during 2016/17 and the online resource www.christiandying.org.uk was launched at an event in London in October 2017.
 This provides a wide range of tools and resources (audio, video, slides, guidance, reports) to enable others to organise conferences and workshops that will enable Christian groups to engage with ethical debates around death and dying.
 The final report of the project (PDF 2.3MB, 9 pages) is also available here – but those interested are recommend to access the full resource site.